 The Log chart shows you your baby's history at a glance and enables you to add or change events with a tap.
 Scroll forward and backward in time by swiping left of right.
 Zoom in or out with two fingers.
 The red line is the current time.
 Tap any place on the sample Log chart below for help.

 The timers are designed to be used with a single hand.
 You can press and scroll up and down on any of the timers to adjust the time or you can tap for a single increment.

 6. How do I log my baby's sleep?

 We've made logging as simple as possible.
-You can log sleep live by tapping the round awake/asleep button when they sleep or wake.
-Press and hold the button for more options.
+You can log a previous sleep event by tapping the round awake/asleep button.
+You can also time and log sleep live by long pressing the round awake/asleep button when they sleep or wake.
 You can also just tap the appropriate time and place on the log chart to quickly create or change an event at any point.

 We've also recognized the difficulty of keeping track of night sleep and made a simple solution.
 Simply log one long sleep from when you put them down until you wake them up for the day.
 Then tap the long sleep on the log chart and you'll be able to give an estimate of how long baby was awake in the night.
 Notice that the sleep displays as slightly red if this is the case.

 7. How do I log my baby's feeding?

 As with sleep, you can log a feed event by tapping the feed button.
 You can time a feed by long pressing the button when they start and end a feed.
 You can also just tap the appropriate time and place on the Log chart to quickly create or change an event.